prajvals/Agent-Authenticator/README.md

 This repo presently contains only the registration and login service

-Tech stack used : Spring Boot, Spring Secuirty
+Tech stack used : Spring Boot, Spring Secuirty, Java mail sender

 Here I am building E-Commerce Platform for the fun of it LOL !!! and Learning So Much of Spring Boot